-Trying to figure out which of those podcasts are good would be a gargantuan task.
-You could listen to friends or hope that the “You Might Also Like” section of your podcast app is up to snuff, but those approaches might be hit or miss.
-Yes, we understand that finding the best podcast for you might be too overwhelming with the wide selections out there, but you know what’s not going to be hit or miss?
+You could listen to friends or hope that the “You Might Also Like” section of your podcast app is up to snuff, but those approaches are most likely hit or miss.
+Yes, we understand that finding the best podcast for you might be too overwhelming with the wide selections out there, but you know what’s not going to be hit or a miss?
 Reading the rest of this article and realizing we picked out the best ones for you.

-We’ve collected some of the best podcasts to listen to in 2021.
+We’ve gathered some of the best podcasts to listen to in 2021.
 Whether you’re into politics, sports, true crime, or something else, we’ve got you covered here.

 In this last season of the series, Startup is Gimlet Media’s CEO Alex Blumberg’s take on the successes and pitfalls of running his media company.
 Having sold to Spotify earlier this year, this final season looks at the intersection of art and money and how one values each.
 That value changes, you find out, when you have your employees’ fates in your hands.

 From Slate, Slow Burn takes on a new subject every season — topics like Watergate, the rise of David Duke, and even the most tense feud of the ’90s between Tupac and Notorious B.I.G.
 Its newest season recently premiered, taking on a subject that does need some revisiting: The U.S. invasion of Iraq.
 Slow Burn’s ability to present a comprehensive narrative around complicated topics is inspiring and completely addicting to listen to.Listen